thucdx/lab_push_notification/README.md

-### Introduction
+### 1. Introduction
-Project for push notification workshop
+Project for push notification workshop.

-Xshop is a famous icecream shop.
+`XShop` is a famous icecream shop.
 There are many different tasty flavours.
 But there is one big problem: the price is literally too high.
 To solve this, ThucDX - shop's owner, want to develop a feature that allow potential customer to subsribe to 'price change'.
 So that whenever a price of an icecream changed, customer will be notified via his/her smartphone.

-### Start server
+The feature should works for both Android and iOS clients

+### 2. Running up

+Project has been written in NodeJS

 #### npm & node
 To start server, you need to install `npm` and `node`.
 Please use google to install them first.

 #### dependency
-To install all necessary depencies for project
+To install all necessary dependencies for project
 ```
 npm install
 ```